MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Test-MgBetaIdentityCustomAuthenticationExtensionAuthenticationConfiguration.md

 ## SYNOPSIS
 An API to check validity of the endpoint and and authentication configuration for a customAuthenticationExtension.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Test-MgIdentityCustomAuthenticationExtensionAuthenticationConfiguration](/powershell/module/Microsoft.Graph.Identity.SignIns/Test-MgIdentityCustomAuthenticationExtensionAuthenticationConfiguration?view=graph-powershell-v1.0)

 ## SYNTAX

 ### ValidateExpanded (Default)